 About 40 staff members at Arizona State University have the words Instructional Design or Instructional Designer in their job title.
 Even though there are a lot of them about (and some have been at ASU for quite a long time), for many of us, the full range of what Instructional Designers do may be unknown.
 We asked a large group of ASU Instructional Designers and Technologists to tell us about the work they do and here is what we discovered.

-We design instruction/teaching and learning experiences.
+We design engaging and meaningful learning experiences.
 At the heart of the matter is often the alignment of objectives, activities and assessments.

-We are skilled at building relationships and rapport with faculty, staff, and clients.
-There is the potential for a lot of emotion around what we do.
+We are skilled at building relationships and rapport with faculty, staff and clients.

 Data-based decision making is part of what we do.

 Look!
 Up in the sky!
 It’s a media producer!
 It’s a collaboration expert!
 It’s an ID!
 We do great things!

 We provide resources and training on course design, tools and technology.

 We bring a systematic approach to constructing learning experiences that includes analysis of the audience, environment, objectives, content, technologies, etc. Planning maps, guides, templates, process docs, outlines, storyboards, are all part of the way we approach projects.

 We explore emerging research and tools to promote student learning and engagement.